dhimmel/blog/content/posts/2015-06-28_plos-and-publishing-delays/plos-and-publishing-delays.md

 Title: Publication delays at PLOS
 Slug: plos-and-publishing-delays
-Date: 2015-06-22
+Date: 2015-06-28
-Tags: publishing, PLOS, journals, open access
+Tags: publishing, PLOS, journals, open access, acceptance time, publication time, PLOS Computational Biology, pubmed, scraping

 On April 22, 2015 [my research](https://dx.doi.org/10.1101/011569) was formally accepted to *PLOS Computational Biology*.
 68 days later the article has yet to published.
 My [current project](https://dx.doi.org/10.15363/thinklab.4) builds on the forthcoming study and would benefit from its publication.
 Frustrated, I decided to investigate whether such delays are commonplace at PLOS.